 Attach the dust bag to the chip discharge opening.
 The chip discharge opening is tapered.
 When attaching the dust bag, push it onto the chip discharge opening as it prevents it from coming off during operation.
 When the dust bag is about half full, remove the dust bag from the tool and pull the fastener out.

 - Manual work requires more effort and high accuracy.
 Due to its portability, you can easily have accidents of any unintended moves.
 More weight on the planer could have been easier to work with.

 - It could have been a bit advanced.

 - It could have been more effective for carving and cutting intricate details.

 - Electric planers are faster than hand planers.
 A hand planer requires pressure from the hands, while an electric planer does not need effort but power.

-- Electric planers have multiple accessories and features, unlike the manual planer.
+- Electric planers have multiple accessories and features, unlike manual planer.

 - An electric planer is faster in operation than a hand planer since it is machine-controlled.

-- Electric planers come with a depth adjustment gauge that enables you to choose your desired thickness which you difficult on hand planers since you have to gauge and measure everything manually.
+- Electric planers come with a depth adjustment gauge that enables you to choose your desired thickness, which is difficult on hand planers since you have to gauge and measure everything manually.

-The hand planer is for precision on smaller woodworks.
-If you are on a low budget and want to explore the woodworking world, the hand planers are a good start.
+The hand planer is for precision on smaller woodwork.
+The hand planers are a good start if you are on a low budget and want to explore the woodworking world.
 Without much experience, you can make good use of the electric planer.
 The hand planer is ideal if your project revolves around smaller wood with extensive details.
 A hand planer is portable and for maintenance and site work.
 It would be best to use an electric planer if working with rough edges because it has the speed and capacity for material removal.
 Identifying both tools should not be a problem.
 Go for one that would help your work.